Capital

 The British Indian Ocean Territory (BIOT) is a remote British overseas territory comprising the Chagos Archipelago in the Indian Ocean, with a total land area of just 60 km² and Diego Garcia serving as its administrative capital and primary hub.
 Classified under the Africa region, it hosts a major US-UK military base on Diego Garcia, but has no permanent civilian population or recorded GDP, making it one of the world's most isolated and strategically vital outposts.
 Despite its tiny size, BIOT remains embroiled in international disputes over sovereignty and the rights of displaced Chagossian islanders.

-Diego Garcia is listed as the capital of BIOT, yet the territory has no permanent population.
-This creates the unusual scenario of a capital city designation serving purely administrative or military purposes rather than acting as a center for civilian life or governance.
+Diego Garcia is listed as the capital of the British Indian Ocean Territory, yet the territory itself has no permanent population.
+This highlights its administrative and strategic importance as a military installation rather than a traditional civilian settlement.

 No economic data available